MichaelDeets/deets-overlay/README.md

     emerge --sync

 According to the wiki, `emerge --sync` should essentially just run `emaint -a sync`, so either command does the same thing.

+Notes about *deets-lto*:

+These are simply files taken from the old [GentooLTO](https://github.com/InBetweenNames/gentooLTO) project, with minor changes and updates to various entries.
+The `world` file are entirely from my own experiences using the project, with entries not found in the original GentooLTO project.

+The only requirement to use *deets-lto* is the package `app-portage/portage-bashrc-mv` found in the *mv* overlay.
+This is what enables bashrc.d scripts, including package.cflags.